Equilibrium states for hyperbolic potentials via inducing schemes: Finiteness of ergodic equilibrium states

 \begin{proposition} Given a hyperbolic potential $\varphi$ with $P_{f}(\varphi)=0$, there exist finitely many ergodic equilibrium states for the system $(f,\varphi)$ and they are expanding.

 \end{proposition}

-In order to prove the above proposition, we take a sequence of $f$-invariant measures $\{\mu_{n}\}_{n}$ such that $h_{\mu_{n}}(f) + \int \varphi d \mu_{n} \to 0$ and liftable with respect to the same inducing scheme.
-We will show that the set of lifted measure is tight (see definition below and \cite{OV} for details) and has the Gibbs measure as its unique accumulation point with respect to which the inducing time is integrable.
-Finally, the Gibbs measure is projected to an equilibrium state for $(f,\varphi)$.
+In order to prove this result, we take a sequence of $f$-invariant measures $\{\mu_{n}\}_{n}$ such that $h_{\mu_{n}}(f) + \int \varphi d \mu_{n} \to 0$, each $\mu_n$ liftable to a measure $\overline{\mu}_n$ that, with no loss of generality, we may assume all liftings with respect to a same inducing scheme $(\tilde F, \mathcal P)$.
+We will show that the set of lifted measures has the Gibbs measure as its unique accumulation point with respect to which the inducing time is integrable.
+Finally, this Gibbs measure is projected to an equilibrium state for $(f,\varphi)$.